The Soul

 Certainly not Capital Punishment.

-Nor even prolonged incarceration,
+Not even prolonged incarceration,

-unless there’s danger from Bodies.
+unless there’s danger from Body and Mind.

-I don’t know, maybe penal colonies,
+I really don’t know, maybe penal colonies,

 some will be needed to deal with the worst,

-the worst of our Souls, our-Souls, our-Souls…
+the worst of our Souls, our Souls, our-Souls.

 I leave these matters to disciples.